lucisaldanha/facerecognitionapp/README.md

 ### `Objective`

-Create a responsive webpage that you are able to:
+Create a responsive webpage that users can:

-- sign in
+- Sign In
-- input an image in a form
+- Input an image
-- check if the input form image has a face
+- Check if the input image has a face, which will have a box over it
-- sign out
+- Sign Out

 ### `Where we are at`

 So far: the API is working, we do get a response from API and are able to console.log response.
 Button and Input work.
 Website gives bounding box over the image, on top of the face.
 API works.

+All buttons and links are working properly, directing the user to Sign In, Register, and Home.

 ### `Next steps`

+We need to create our Server.

 To be defined later.